How to be a site guide

 3. Do not assume the new member speaks English well, unless proven otherwise.

-4. Read the FAQ, know what kind of docs are available on wiki, ask on the forum if you are not sure how to respond to some question.
+4. Read the FAQ, know what kind of docs are available on the knowledge base, ask on the forum if you are not sure how to respond to some question.

 5. Try to treat the new user as you would treat somebody, whom you personally invited.